Choice Architecture: Cambridge meets California. Gnarly.

 Are washrooms dispersed over the levels, so that physical activity is required for basic tasks?

 Do multiple spaces in the home inspire learning and creative expression?

 Is the overall environment pleasant, including natural light, temperature, ventilation, and sound?

 Does dining have sense of theatre, eaters close to the cook but far from the T.V.?

-Mountain biking, hiking and walking is 50 meters (half a block) away.
+Mountain biking, hiking and walking is close.
 The property has diverse open spaces: there are rock gardens, flower gardens, tree gardens and southern sunlit area for a food garden.

-There are numerous types of natural outdoor space on the property: lavendar field. hanging bed under large walnut tree, private patios with stellar views of nature, mountains and a lake.
+Natural outdoor spaces are abundant on the lot: lavender field. hanging bed under a walnut tree, private patios with stellar views of nature.

-Low window sills are an intentional feature of this home (so dogs can view nature), as are fully openable window-doors.
+Low window sills are an intended feature (dogs can view nature), as are fully openable window-doors.

 The views: a lake view with no man-made structures in the way.
 Mountains: east and south.

 Elegant Organic Home is a home to an active family and pets.
-The layout inspires movement and health.
-The location inspires lake and mountain sports, wine tours, walks between cafes and galleries on a 4 kilometre stretch of public lakeshore.
+The layout inspires movement and health: lake and mountain sports, wine tours, walks between cafes and galleries near a stretch of public lakeshore.